-Here is a conversation with Sara Learner [Prevention and Wellness Educator] about her experience so far working on the Project HELP Team.
+Sara Learner [Prevention and Wellness Educator] discusses her work of teaching in elementary schools and conducting community-based events on the Project HELP Team.

 How long have you been working at the Center for Recovery and Wellness (CRW) and how did you first start working here?

 I just started at the beginning of September and I came to CRW after completing my Master’s in social work in May.
 I was in St. Louis at Wash U in St. Louis for my Master’s degree.
 And then I was looking to come to New York to be in this city where a lot of my family is, and was really excited to move for this opportunity at CRW.